nehcgnak/CrackingMachineLearningInterview/README.md

             entropy -=probability*log(probability,2)
         return entropy
         '''
-#### How does RandomForest Works and Decision Trees?
+#### How does Random Forest works and Decision Trees?
-        -* Decision Tree *- A Simple Tree compromising of the process defined in selection of Trees.
+        -* Decision Tree *- A simple tree compromising of the process defined in selection of trees.
-        -* RandomForest *- Combination of Multiple N number of Decision Trees and using the aggregation to determine the final outcome.
+        -* Random Forest *- Combination of multiple N number of decision trees and using the aggregation to determine the final outcome.
-        The classifier outcome is based on Voting of each tree within random forest while in case of regression it is based on the averaging of the tree outcome.
+        The classifier outcome is based on voting of each tree within random forest while in case of regression it is based on the averaging of the tree outcome.

 #### What is Gini Index?
 Explain the concept?
         The Gini Index is calculated by subtracting the sum of the squared probabilities of each class from one.
 It favors larger partitions.
-        Imagine, you want to draw a decision tree and wants to decide which feature/column you should use for your first split?, this is probably defined by your gini index.
+        Imagine, you want to draw a decision tree and wants to decide which feature/column you should use for your first split?
+This is probably defined by your gini index.

 #### What is the process of gini index calculation?
         Gini Index:
         for each branch in split:
-            Calculate percent branch represents .Used for weighting for each class in branch:
+            Calculate percent branch represents.
+Used for weighting for each class in branch:
                 Calculate probability of class in the given branch.
                 Square the class probability.